TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

 The row reduction of the augmented matrix to echelon form corresponds to the forward substitution as in {prf:ref}`Ex:LinSystems:SolWithBacksubst1` and {prf:ref}`Ex:LinSystems:SolWithBacksubst2`.
-There we found the solution by back-substitution.
-When the augmented matrix is reduced to reduced echelon form we have in fact incorporated this back-substitution part and can write down the general solution directly.
+There we found the solution by backward substitution.
+When the augmented matrix is reduced to reduced echelon form we have in fact incorporated this backward substitution part and can write down the general solution directly.
 We think that to solve a system 'with pen and paper', working with the reduced echelon matrix is less error prone.
 This holds in particular for a system where the solution contains one or more free variables.

 ::::{prf:theorem}
 :label: Thm:LinSystems:RowEquivalentToRREF